modelscope/agentscope/docs/sphinx_doc/source/tutorial/103-example.md

 For open-source models, we support integration with various model interfaces such as HuggingFace, ModelScope, FastChat, and vllm.
 You can find scripts on deploying these services in the `scripts` directory, and we defer the detailed instructions to [[Using Different Model Sources with Model API]](203-model).

-You can register your configuration by calling AgentScope's initilization method as follow.
-Besides, you can also load more than one config by calling init mutliple times.
+You can register your configuration by calling AgentScope's initialization method as follow.
+Besides, you can also load more than one config by calling init multiple times.

 ```python
 import agentscope